boyserk84/mobileAndroidTipCalculatorApps/README.md

-mobileAndroidTipCalculatorApps
+Android Mobile App: Tip Calculator
 ==============================

-Android Mobile Tip Calculator App

 Tip Calcualtor Android Mobile Applcation
- This app will run on android OS.
+This app will run on Android OS.

 -----------------------
  What this app does?